 Boundary Rooftop Bar, Shoreditch

 What: Open all-year round, the rooftop space at Boundary consists of a glass-walled orangery and an outdoor terrace, as well as a bar and grill restaurant.
-Boasting views of East London, Boundary’s menu changes with the seasons, meaning grilled meats and fish and vibrant salads in the summer, and Alpine-themed fare come the winter – think fondue and warm cocktails.
+Boasting views of East London, Boundary’s menu changes with the seasons, meaning grilled meats and fish and vibrant salads in the summer, and Alpine-themed fare come the winter – think fondue and vin chaud.
 Twinkling lights and house plants lined along the terrace borders add a romantic touch, making Boundary a good spot for date night.

 Book now: Boundary Rooftop Bar

 What: Located between Whitechapel and Aldgate East, cocktail bar Pocket Square can be found on the ninth floor of Hyatt London City East and offers sweeping views of London’s impressive skyline.
 The gin-led bar offers eight expertly crafted signature cocktails (alongside your traditional favourites), each with their own story and accompanying food pairings - try the Stoker (Campari, blood orange, pumpkin spice, Grand Marnier and grenadine) with the smoked meatball sliders, or the Aurelian (Las Olas rum, Lapsang, Firecracker distillate, Perique with cinnamon powder and hay) with the spicy tempura chicken and sweet chilli.

 Book now: PocketSquare Skyline Bar